Raffaella Carrà (born Raffaella Maria Roberta Pelloni, 18 June 1943 - 5 July 2021) was probably the most famous Italian showwoman ever.

-- Cool Old Lady: She still is a leading lady in Italian television well into her 70s.
+- Cool Old Lady: She still was a leading lady in Italian television well into her 70s.

-- Dye Hard: She's a natural brunette and her iconic blonde hair is actually bleached.
+- Dye Hard: She was a natural brunette and her iconic blonde hair was actually bleached.

 - Gratuitous German: "A far l'amore comincia tu" includes a repeated line in German that goes "Liebe, Liebe, Liebelei" ("love, love, flirtation").

 - Lady in Red: Appropriately, during the video of "A far l'amore comincia tu", which was filmed in Soviet Union.

 - Messy Hair: Her iconic hairdo was styled to avert this trope during her dance numbers.

 - Ms. Fanservice: Her revealing outfits, suggestive lyrics and dance moves made her a frequent target of Moral Guardians back in the day.

 - Named After Somebody Famous: Her stage surname was taken from painter Carlo Carrà.